Admission information is announced by 15 January, admission decisions are made by 15 March. Studies begin in September.

 Never send us your original degree certificates, as documents sent by post may get lost and application documents will not be returned.
 Only send attested copies of degree certificates.

-Once the admission letter has been issued, admitted students may proceed to arrange with arranging their arrival.
+Once the admission letter has been issued, admitted students may proceed with arranging their arrival.

 All non-EU students should first consult information on the process of visa and temporary residence permit application to know where and when to apply for the relevant documents.